bowed-in/bowed-in.github.io/index.md

 ### Application Design

-Bowfolios is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
-Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in Bowfolios.
+BowedIn is based upon [meteor-application-template-react](https://ics-software-engineering.github.io/meteor-application-template-react/) and [meteor-example-form-react](https://ics-software-engineering.github.io/meteor-example-form-react/).
+Please use the videos and documentation at those sites to better acquaint yourself with the basic application design and form processing in BowedIn.

 <!--
 ### Data model